jronallo/iiif-workshop/workshop/image/leaflet.md

 {% include "../includes/image/leaflet.html" %}

+---

-This is the code used for the above example.
+Below is the code used for the above example.
 You can read the code comments to learn about what each part does.

 This HTML code sets everything up.